 - Bring to a boil and let simmer for five minutes at a low, rolling boil.

 - Turn off heat, then add two-part lids (lids and bands) into the hot water.
 Let them sit in the hot water until ready to fill with veggies.
-Do not let lids boil– it will activate the sticky sealant that is used for proper canning of fruits and veggies.
+Do not let lids boil– it will activate the red-rimmed sticky sealant that is used for proper canning of fruits and veggies.

 - Remove carefully using tongs and place onto towels (cold countertops can shock the jars and break them).
 Let cool slightly then proceed with recipe.

-- If your jars do not fit into a stockpot, warm the glass under hot tap water.
-Place jars in sink and carefully fill until overflowing with boiling hot water, ensuring that boiling water covers the inside and outside rim of the jar.
+- For bigger Jars: If your jars do not fit into a stockpot, warm the jar under hot tap water.
+Place jars in sink or dishrack, and carefully fill until overflowing with boiling hot water, ensuring that boiling water covers the inside and outside rim of the jar.
 Let stand for five minutes, then drain water (very, very carefully).
 I’ve used this method for years with success.